mietek/halcyon-website/pages/shootout/index.md

 Simple applications, intended to compare build times and sizes across most Haskell web frameworks.

+All examples can be deployed to the [Heroku](https://heroku.com/) web application platform just by pushing a button.

 <div><nav><ul class="toc toc1 menu open">
 <li><a href="#first-deploy-times">First deploy times</a></li>
 <li><a href="#hello-happstack"><i>hello-happstack</i></a></li>